folio-org/docs/content/en/docs/Metadata/Data export/_index.md

 ## Quick exports

 Quick exports are performed in the Inventory app.
 They allow you to quickly download instances in MARC or JSON formats for selected records.
+Currently, only the export of a .csv of UUIDs has been implemented.

 ### Exporting instances (MARC)

+Note: At this time, full MARC export via Quick Export is not implemented.
+Following these steps will instead export a .csv of the selected files’ UUIDs for use in the Data Export module.

 1. Open the **Inventory** app.
 2. In the **Inventory** pane, find the records you want to export, and for each record, select the **checkbox** in the first column.